MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 Even if the information on the certificate is valid, there must be some way to verify that the server presenting the certificate is actually the one represented by the certificate.
 This is where the Windows PKI comes in.
 Each certificate is linked to a public key.
 The server named on the certificate holds a corresponding private key that only it knows.
 A connecting client or server uses the public key to encrypt a random piece of information and sends it to the server.
 If the server decrypts the information and returns it as plain text, the connecting entity can be sure that the server holds the private key to the certificate and therefore is the server named on the certificate.

 #### <a name="crl-distribution-points"></a>Pontos de distribuição das listas de certificados revogados (CRLs)
 O SfBO exige que todos os certificados do servidor contenham um ou mais pontos de distribuição da lista de certificados revogados (CRL).
-Os pontos de distribuição (CDP) de CRL são locais dos quais as CRLs podem ser baixadas para verificar se o certificado não foi revogado desde sua emissão e se o certificado continua dentro do período de validade.
+Os CDPs (pontos de distribuição de CRL) são locais dos quais as CRLs podem ser baixadas para fins de verificação de que o certificado não foi revogado desde o momento em que foi emitido e o certificado ainda está dentro do período de validade.
 Um ponto de distribuição da CRL é observado nas propriedades do certificado como uma URL e é HTTP seguro.
-O serviço do SfBO verifica a CRL com cada autenticação de certificado.
+O serviço SfBO verifica a CRL com cada autenticação de certificado.

 #### <a name="enhanced-key-usage"></a>Uso avançado da chave
 All components of the SfBO service require all server certificates to support Enhanced Key Usage (EKU) for the purpose of server authentication.
 Configuring the EKU field for server authentication means that the certificate is valid for the purpose of authenticating servers.
 This EKU is essential for MTLS.